Nabuab0420/ProgLanguagesBlog-G1/README.md

 3. do php artisan serve
 4. get the url and load on your browser

-Cercado, Mischelle - routes, article
+-Cercado, Mischelle - routes, article
-Nabuab, Marianne- backend and transferring of html to laravel Ordonez, Ericson- Front end, article
+-Nabuab, Marianne- backend and transferring of html to laravel -Ordonez, Ericson- Front end, article
-Ricafort Shaye Meryll- article
+-Ricafort Shaye Meryll- article